aservet1/reactRAPL/README.md

 server from there.

 The project is still very much in progress, so I haven't made this safe for anyone to run without vetting their concerns.
 Feel free to contact me with questions.

+## About the Java Energy API
+jRAPL is an Energy reading library in Java. jRAPL = Java RAPL.
+RAPL is Running Average Power Limit, an interface that Intel processors have to monitor energy consumption and also do stuff like set power limits.
+For this project, RAPL will be done to read and report energy consumption.
+So jRAPL for the purposes of this project is an Energy Reading Library in Java.

+You need sudo access to run any jRAPL operations.
+So when starting up any programs that have jRAPL readings, make sure to run as root.
+The interface must also be manually triggered, do `sudo modprobe msr` and it will stay open until your computer shuts down.
+If you get any energy reading errors reported, make sure you've done noth of these things

+See [jRAPL](https://github.com/aservet1/jRAPL) README for general information about jRAPL, although some implementation details might differ.
+That is the development repository for the University research project I'm developing it for.

 ## Contact
 Alejandro Servetto {aservet1@binghamton.edu}